Accelerated, Scalable and Reproducible AI-driven Gravitational Wave Detection: Results

+We present results for two types of analyses.
+The first set of results was obtained by running our AI ensemble directly in \texttt{HAL} on advanced LIGO noise.
+For the second set, we conducted a similar analysis but now using the AI ensemble hosted at the \texttt{DLHub} and connecting it to \texttt{HAL} through \texttt{funcX}.
+These analyses were independently carried out by two different teams.

-We used the AI ensemble described in the previous section to process advanced LIGO open source data, both from Livingston and Hanford, that cover the entire month of August 2017.
-We chose this month since it contains several gravitational wave sources, and thus it provides a test bed to quantify the sensitivity of our AI model to identify real events, and to estimate the number of false positives over extended periods of time.
+\paragraph{Accelerated AI gravitational wave detection in \texttt{HAL}.} We designed an AI ensemble, described in detail in Methods and schematically shown in Fig.~\ref{fig:workflow}, to process advanced LIGO open-source data, from both Livingston and Hanford, that cover the entire month of August 2017.
+We chose this month because it contains several gravitational wave sources, and thus it provides a test bed to quantify the sensitivity of our AI models in identifying real events and to estimate the number of false positives over extended periods of time.

 The results we present below were obtained by directly running our AI ensemble in \texttt{HAL}.
-Figure~\ref{fig:ensemble_long} presents two panels that summarize the speed and sensitivity of our approach.
-The top panel shows that when we distribute the inference over all 64 NVIDIA V100 GPUs in \texttt{HAL}, we can complete the search over the entire month of August 2017, including post-processing of the noise triggers identified by each model in the ensemble, within just seven minutes.
-The bottom panel shows that our AI ensemble identifies all four binary black hole mergers contained in this dataset.
-We follow up two of these gravitational wave sources in Figure~\ref{fig:follow_up}.
-The top and middle rows present spectrograms (left column) and the response of one of the AI models in the ensemble to these real events (right column).
+Fig.~\ref{fig:ensemble_long} summarizes the speed and sensitivity of our approach.
+When we distributed the inference over all 64 \texttt{NVIDIA} V100 GPUs in \texttt{HAL}, we can complete the search over the entire month of August 2017, including post-processing of the noise triggers identified by each model in the ensemble, within just 7 min (Fig. 2a).
+Our AI ensemble identifies all four binary black hole mergers contained in this dataset (Fig. 2b).
+We follow up two of these gravitational wave sources in Fig.~\ref{fig:follow_up}, which presents spectrograms (Fig. 3a, c) and the response of one of the AI models in the ensemble to these real events (Fig. 3b, d).

-This is the first time an AI approach achieves this level of sensitivity and computational performance over long stretches of real advanced LIGO data.
-This is also the first accelerated, reproducible AI gravitational wave search at scale that covers the 4-D signal manifold that describes quasi-circular, spinning, non-precessing binary black hole mergers.
+We quantified the performance of our AI ensemble for gravitational wave detection by computing the receiver operating characteristic (ROC) curve using a test set of 237,663 modeled waveforms, injected in advanced LIGO noise and that cover a broad signal-to-noise ratio (SNR) range.
+As described in detail in Methods, we post-process the output of our AI ensemble with the \texttt{find\_peaks} algorithm so that the width of the peak is within $[0.5,2]$ seconds and the height is between 0 and 1.
+In Fig.~\ref{fig:roc_curve} we vary the height threshold between 0 and 1 while maintaining a minimum width of the peak to 0.5s.
+Our AI ensemble attains optimal performance in true positive rate as we increase the threshold from 0 to 0.9998, while the false positive rate increases from $10^{-6}$ to $10^{-3}$.
+The AI approach achieves a high level of sensitivity and computational performance over long stretches of real advanced LIGO data.
+This approach is also capable of an accelerated, reproducible, AI gravitational wave search at scale that covers the 4D signal manifold that describes quasi-circular, spinning, non-precessing binary black hole mergers.